Type as Image

 Part 1: PAPER EXPERIMENTS

-You have some letter pages.
-Manipulate these letterforms to create new images.
+Print your letters from the PDF below.
+They are “bold Helvetica” Manipulate these letterforms to create new images.
 Print out your own letters on pages and make more.
+Enjoy yourself, have fun, “lean in” to the process of manipulating the paper.

 Create new letterforms from found materials.
-For example, you can make them out of tape, ground meat, dirt, your hands, shadows, your hair, candy, shaving cream, sticks, photograph or make a rubbing of a crack in the sidewalk that looks like an “Y”...
+For example, you can make them out of tape, ground meat, dirt, other natural objects, your hands, shadows, your hair, candy, shaving cream, sticks, photograph or make a rubbing of a crack in the sidewalk that looks like an “Y”...
 ETC.

 Requirements: